KChacha-1/React-Form/README.md

-# Getting Started with Create React App
+React Form with Table

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a simple react html form with a table that pushes all the details entered from the form.
+This also has basic filtering for name, numbers and email.

 ## Available Scripts